-- Stay calm, but be confident, assertive and always on-guard alert – expect drivers to completely fail to acknowledge your existence
+- Stay calm, but be confident, assertive, and always on-guard alert – expect drivers to completely fail to acknowledge your existence.

 - Have an escape route mapped out – use secondary roads where possible and get out of Moscow ASAP

-Road conditions vary immensely, from pristine to atrocious.
+Russian road conditions vary immensely, from pristine to atrocious.

-Why is Russia Still an up-and-coming Moto Travel Destination?
+Why is Mother Russia Still an up-and-coming MotoDreamer Adventure Travel Destination?